lillianwang112/chinese-learning-app/README.md

 ## ✨ App Features

 ### 📖 Flashcard Mode
-- Flip cards to test yourself
+- Flip cards to test yourself (click to flip between Chinese and English)
+- **Quick navigation**: Swipe right if you know it, swipe left if you don't
 - Smart spaced repetition schedules reviews automatically
 - Cards you struggle with come back sooner!